 - Medicare Supplement Insurance (Medigap): Medicare Supplement Insurance helps fill in the gaps that Original Medicare doesn’t cover.

-Learning CenterDeciding if a Medicare add-on or bundled option is the best fit for you or your loved one’s memory care needs can be overwhelming.
+Learning CenterDeciding if a Medicare plan from a private insurer is the best fit for you or your loved one’s memory care needs can be overwhelming.
 Take an in-depth look at these four resources to learn more:

 - What You Need to Know About Medicare Part C

 Pro Tip: Knowledge is power!
-Head over to our in-depth Medicare enrollment guide to find out when you can make necessary health care changes or additions to your Medicare plan (without facing late fees or fines).
+Head over to our in-depth Medicare enrollment guide to find out when you can make necessary health care changes or additions to your Medicare plan (without facing late enrollment penalties).

 From the pros: Don’t rule out your Medicaid eligibility!
 In fact, 12 million people are “dually eligible,” meaning they’re enrolled in both Medicaid and Medicare.5 When in doubt, contact your State Medicaid Agency for clarification (even if you’ve received a denial in previous years).